 PADDLE BOARDING or KAYAKING WITH PURE ALOHA ADVENTURES ALABAMA

 Paddle Boarding Lessons with Pure Aloha Adventures Alabama brings the aloha spirit of Hawaii to the shores of Dauphin Island Alabama.
 A woman owned and operated business, Pure Aloha is sure to delight children and adults of all ages.
 This is one of the most family friendly activities on Dauphin Island.
 Tours and rentals are available daily and all ages and skill levels are welcome.
 Advanced reservations are required.
 Click here to book online or call 251-391-4832.

 Tours are done in the calm waters of Aloe Bay where guests will learn the proper ways to stand up paddle.
-Tours include a beach lesson and in water coaching, and best of all guests will receive FREE PHOTOS of their experience.
+Tours include a beach lesson and in water coaching.
+They also offer Dauphin Island kayak rentals and tours and paddle board rentals.